 For developments with 9% Credit reservations which are receiving an allocation of State LIHTC, a State Carryover Allocation will be issued for developments that qualify to receive a Federal Carryover Allocation.
 The Federal Carryover Allocation Agreement may be issued simultaneously with the Firm Commitment, according to the deadlines established in the Conditional Reservation and no later than the month of December in the year of reservation.
-The State Carryover Allocation Agreement may be issued simultaneously with the Firm Commitment, according to the deadlines established in the Conditional Reservation and no later than the month of June in the year of reservation.
+The State Carryover Allocation Agreement, according to the deadlines established in the Conditional Reservation Agreement may be issued simultaneously with the Firm Commitment, according to the deadlines established in the Conditional Reservation Agreement may be issued simultaneously with the Firm Commitment, according to the deadlines established in the Conditional Reservation and no later than the month of June in the year of reservation.

-The Carryover Allocation defines the amount of Federal LIHTC allocated to the development, the low-income unit set-asides, the percentages of median income to be served, the special housing needs or vulnerable persons units committed to, if any, the Building Identification Number(s) (BINs), the compliance period, and any other such requirements as MHDC may choose to include.
+The Carryover Allocation defines the amount of Federal LIHTC allocated to the development, the lowincome unit set-asides, the percentages of median income to be served, the special housing needs or vulnerable persons units committed to, if any, the Building Identification Number(s) (BINs), the compliance period, and any other such requirements as MHDC may choose to include.
 The State Carryover Allocation details the amount of State LIHTC authorized and any other such requirements as MHDC may choose to include.
 Detailed description of the Federal Carryover Allocation and State Carryover Allocation is included in the Developer's Guide.
-MHDC reserves the right to request additional documents or certifications it deems necessary or useful in the determination that the development remains eligible for a Federal Carryover Allocation or State Carryover Allocation.
+MHDC reserves the right to request additional documents or certifications it deems necessary or useful in the determination that the development remains eligible for a Federal Carryover Allocation.